 How Often Do You Clean A Betta Fish Tank – Understanding Your Tank

-Understanding your own betta tank is important so that you know when to clean it.
-Every tank has its own level of bioactivity, and this will determine how often you should clean it- the higher level of bioactivity in your tank, the less you need to clean.
+Understanding your betta tank is important, so you know when to clean it.
+Every tank has its own level of bioactivity, which will determine how often you should clean it- the higher the level of bioactivity in your tank, the less you need to clean.

-A bioactive fish tank will produce its own self-sustaining atmosphere/environment, such as you would find in nature.
-A human would not need to change the water or clean the gravel; the only thing we might do is feed the fish.
+A bioactive fish tank produces a self-sustaining atmosphere/environment, as you would find in nature.
+You wouldn’t need to change the water or clean the gravel unless the level of bioactivity falls.
+The only thing to do in a highly bioactive tank is feed the fish.

 Bioactivity within a betta tank can be increased by having live plants, adding gravel to your aquarium, and ensuring there are plenty of hiding places for your betta fish.
-You should also find that a well-cycled bioactive tank will also have nitrifying bacteria that break down ammonia into nitrogen.
+You should also find that a well-cycled bioactive tank has nitrifying bacteria that break down ammonia into nitrogen.
 If you watch your ammonia levels, you will know how often to clean out the tank.

 Gravel is also a good place for beneficial bacteria to grow, where much of the waste becomes trapped.

-Fish produce ammonia as a waste product and can be lethal at high concentrations in an aquarium.
-Ammonia needs to be broken down into nitrite and then nitrate before it becomes harmless nitrogen gas, released into the atmosphere through filters or water changes.
+Fish produce ammonia as a waste product, which can be lethal at high concentrations.
+Ammonia must be broken down into nitrite and then nitrate before it becomes a harmless nitrogen gas, released into the atmosphere through filters or water changes.

-When you have a bioactive tank with all its natural, beneficial bacteria, your ammonia levels should never rise above 0.25 ppm (parts per million).
+When you have a bioactive tank full of natural, beneficial bacteria, your ammonia levels should never rise above 0.25 ppm (parts per million).
 If this level is reached, you need to clean out the tank so that the nitrifying bacteria can disperse into other parts of your aquarium again, i.e., gravel, filter, etc.

-Nitrate is the final product of this nitrogen cycle and can often rise above safe levels for fish if your tank becomes dirty or overpopulated or too much food is being given to your betta.
+Nitrate is the final product of the nitrogen cycle, and although less toxic, it can rise above safe levels for fish, especially if your tank becomes too dirty or overpopulated.
 If nitrate levels get too high, you will need more frequent water changes to drop down again into a safe range.

-A highly bioactive fish tank will contain high levels of beneficial bacteria, which will:
+A highly bioactive fish tank will contain high levels of beneficial bacteria, which:

 - Fight off bad bacteria.

-- Eating up leftover fish food, and other debris.
+- Eat up leftover fish food and other waste.

-- Helping to keep your tank clean by breaking down waste material and turning it into nutrients for plants or algae.
+- Help to keep your tank clean by breaking down waste material and turning it into nutrients for plants or algae.

-- Helping to reduce levels of ammonia, nitrates, and nitrites, so increasing levels of dissolved oxygen within the water.
+- Help to reduce levels of ammonia, nitrates, and nitrites, increasing dissolved oxygen levels within the water.